Migrating from the EASDK

 - tighter integration with Polaris

-- access to some new Shopify features, including the Navigation app extension and a new Resource Picker for products and collections
+- access to some new Shopify features, including the Navigation app extension and Resource Pickers for products and collections

 Using Shopify App Bridge directly